cathylollipop/emaily_website/README.md

 ** Instructions on how to use the emaily website **
 * Login to the website by authorizing your Google account.
 * You won't be able to create surveys if you have no credits.
-Clicke "ADD CREDITS" button to make a payment.
+Click "ADD CREDITS" button to make a payment.
 * Put a random valid email (**@**.com), MM/YY and CVC number.
 * Credit card number: 4242 4242 4242 4242.
 * When you have credits, click + button at the right bottom of the page and you'll be able to create your own survey.